markguinn/silverstripe-email-helpers/README.md

 SilverStripe Email Helpers
 ==========================

 Contains replacement Mailer object that utilizes PHPMailer to send e-mail via SMTP instead of php's mail() function.
-Optionally, TLS can be used for secure communication with the SMTP server.
+Optionally, TLS can be enabled for secure communication with the SMTP server and a charset for the e-mail encoding can be specified.

 Also includes a drop-in replacement for the Email class called StyledHtmlEmail.
 If used with HTML emails it allows you to include a style